 The investment of analyzing the situation with a CRT is really worth it, compared to the useless and wasted efforts trying to solve all the UDEs.
 Concentrating efforts on the sole critical root causes is much more efficient.

-If the company manages to get out of commonplace products and regain leadership, the UDEs should disappear.
+If the company manages to get out of commonplace products and regain leadership, all the UDEs should disappear.

 Please consider this post only as a brief introduction to Current Reality Tree.
 It takes some know-how and experience to be able to build a sound and robust CRT.